 Obtaining and coding political texts can be difficult.
-While there are many automated content analysis methods available to researchers, there are widely acknowledged benefits to human-based coding.
 State political party platforms are an excellent data-source, but many researchers are often hesitant to use them because of the difficulty of collecting and coding the texts.
 So, I will provide as much of my coding as possible to help other researchers.

 For the time being, I am providing all of my 2012 coding in two formats: the “cleaned” platforms txt files and the corresponding coding for each sentence in each platform in Excel.
 Here, I have taken the original document and cleaned it while preserving most text features (note: the text files are a little rough, but I chose to leave the text as close as possible to the original formatting, including headings, etc.).
 Each quasi-sentence is numbered.
 The text and Excel can be directly tied to the coding in terms of issue and ideology.
 There are 25 issues (see codebook below) and a five point ideology scale (-1 conservative to 1 liberal).

 While anyone is free to download this data, I ask that users of the data posted here cite the work I have done.
 This coding was largely manual and without funding and took hundreds of hours.
 My hope is that other academics will be able to use this.
 For example, it may be a useful benchmark to compare automated topic models of state issue priorities to this human-based coding scheme.

 Please let me know about any errors or inconsistencies.
 I will do my best to make corrections in these files as I want to make sure that these are as accurate as possible.

 Coffey, Daniel J. 2019.
 “State Party Platform Project.” http://statepartyplatforms.org

 Recommended published citations: